 Generally speaking, in the US, investors are willing to take more risks than those in Europe.
 They are eager to go with early-stage startups.
 Often, they invest when there is no revenue yet.

 Healthcare and digital health, I mean, there’s a pretty good buzz these days.
-If you could add in remote monitoring and throw in a little bit of telehealth, these are all hot spots.
+These are all hot spots if you could add in remote monitoring and throw in a little bit of telehealth.
 How does that help you?

 There has been an increasing awareness of the importance of keeping patients away from the hospital.
 Especially if they may be compromised, That’s exactly kind of the value proposition that we were offering.
-For instance, there has been a push to allow reimbursement codes to apply to procedures that are performed at home in the US.
+So, for instance, there has been a push to allow reimbursement codes to apply to procedures performed at home in the US.
 Before COVID, reimbursement was only possible if the treatment was delivered in the hospital setting.

-There is an increased chance that we can use those reimbursement codes to provide our service in a remote setting.
-Those trends have been accelerated now.
+There is an increased chance of using those reimbursement codes to provide our service in a remote setting.
+So those trends have been accelerated now.

 Where are you as far as product development, and what are the next steps?

 We have a working prototype.
 We have tested it with 40 patients.
-We have proof of principle in humans.
+So we have proof of principle in humans.
 That was a huge milestone for the company.
 That was the milestone that allowed us to raise our seed financing and spin-out from MIT.